WorldHealthOrganization/smart-immunizations/input/pagecontent/index.md

 Note that the content of this implementation guide is draft material that has not yet been tested or validated for use in production environments.

 #### Clinial Quality Language
 This Implementation Guide makes use of [Clinical Quality Language](https://cql.hl7.org/) for the decision support artifacts including the PlanDefinitions and Measures.
 They are used to express how a calculation should occur and can be used with a CQL engine in order to process the decision or indicator directly from the applicable FHIR resources.
+Links to this specification, the FHIR Clinical Practice Guidelines Speciciation, and other helpful resources can be found in the Support dropdown.